arashkashi/erp_nesha/rails-ansible/README.md

 turn the config/environment/production.rb ==>log level to :debug to get more information

+there are two places to read the logs
+1. the log file on the app folder
+2. the server '''cat /var/log/nginx/error.log'''

 and then if the asset problem is still there, restart nginx

 maybe we have to set the envirnment '''rails credentials:edit --environment production'''